The California homestead increase effective January, 2021brought the homestead closer into line with the cost of a home

 The newly enacted version of California Code of Civil Procedure 704.730 replaces the previous homestead system that pegged the amount of the homestead to family relationships, including marriage, to age, or to health.

-All of that was eliminated in favor of a system that simply provides that everyone with a principal residence gets a homestead in the amount of $300,000.
+All of that was eliminated in favor of a system that simply provides that everyone with a principal residence gets a homestead in the amount of at least $300,000.
 And in counties where the median sale price of homes is more than $300,000, an exemption equals the median price of a home, not to exceed $600,000.

 The new homestead provision in CCP 704.730 as enacted reads: